dotnet/AspNetCore.Docs/aspnet/fundamentals/environments.rst

 ASP.NET Core references a particular `environment variable <https://github.com/aspnet/Home/wiki/Environment-Variables>`_, ``Hosting:Environment`` (or ``Hosting__Environment`` on \*nix systems), to describe the environment the application is currently running in.
 This variable can be set to any value you like, but three values are used by convention: ``Development``, ``Staging``, and ``Production``.
 You will find these values used in the samples and templates provided with ASP.NET Core.

 The current environment setting can be detected programmatically from within your application.
-In addition, you can use the Environment :doc:`Tag Helper </mvc/views/tag-helpers/index>` to include certain sections in your :doc:`view </mvc/views/index>` based on the current application environment.
+In addition, you can use the Environment :doc:`tag helper </mvc/views/tag-helpers/index>` to include certain sections in your :doc:`view </mvc/views/index>` based on the current application environment.

 .. note:: The specified environment name is case insensitive.
 Whether you set the variable to ``Development`` or ``development`` or ``DEVELOPMENT`` the results will be the same.